nifesimii/data-engineer-handbook/bootcamp/materials/4-apache-flink-training/homework/Homework Solution/README.md

   postgres-die-mac     Removes mounted postgres data dir on local machine (mac users) and in Docker postgres-die-pc      Removes mounted postgres data dir on local machine (PC users) and in Docker
 ```

+### Its important to note certain performance limitations can be encountered during the development of this job.
+Here are seven of such limitations and how to addrees them

+Limiatation One:
+Backpressure Handling; High message throughput in Kafka can overwhelm the  PostgreSQL
+Solution One :
+Instance Implement checkpointing and proper parallelism in the Flink job to avoid backpressure.
+Tune Kafka consumer settings (e.g., fetch size, poll interval) to balance performance and resource usage.
+Parallelism Configuration.
+Ensure the Kafka source and PostgreSQL sink have adequate parallelism to process data efficiently

+Limitation Two
+Data Serialization: Misaligned types can cause deserialization or JDBC errors, slowing down the pipeline.
+Solution Two
+Ensure data types between Kafka, Flink, and PostgreSQL are compatible.

+Limitation Three
+Late Events : Late events are events that arrive after the watermark has passed the end of the window
+Solution Three
+Properly configure watermarks in the Kafka source to handle late-arriving data while avoiding excessive memory consumption.

+Limitations Four
+Database Write Bottleneck: Use connection pooling libraries or increase PostgreSQL’s max_connections setting.
+Solution Four
+PostgreSQL may struggle with high-frequency inserts, leading to contention or connection pool exhaustion.

+Limitation Five
+Fault Tolerance: If the Flink job fails, partial writes to PostgreSQL can occur.
+Solution Five
+Implement idempotent writes or a deduplication mechanism in PostgreSQL to avoid duplicate data.

+Limitation Six
+Schema Evolution : Changes in the Kafka message schema or PostgreSQL table schema can break the pipeline.
+Solution Six:
+Employ schema registry tools (e.g., Apache Avro or Confluent Schema Registry) to manage schema changes.

+Limitation Seven
+Data Skew : Uneven distribution of data (e.g., hotspot IPs) can lead to imbalanced processing across Flink operators.
+Solution Seven
+Implement partitioning strategies to reduce skew.